MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 1. Permissions:

-   - The user who created the Lakehouse will have “dbo” permissions, everyone else will be limited to “Select”.
+   - The user who created the Lakehouse will have “dbo” permissions, everyone else is limited to “Select”.

    - GRANT, REVOKE, DENY commands are currently not supported.